Define a relationship between two schemas using the Schema Editor

-This document provides a tutorial for defining a one-to-one relationship between two schemas defined by your organization using the Schema Editor in the Experience Platform user interface.
+This document provides a tutorial for defining a relationship between two schemas using the Schema Editor in the Experience Platform user interface.
 For steps on defining schema relationships using the API, see the tutorial on defining a relationship using the Schema Registry API .

 This tutorial requires a working understanding of XDM System and the Schema Editor in the Experience Platform UI.
 Before beginning this tutorial, please review the following documentation:

 It is expected that you have already created the two schemas that will be defined in the relationship.
 For demonstration purposes, this tutorial creates a relationship between members of an organization's loyalty program (defined in a "Loyalty Members" schema) and their favorite hotel (defined in a "Hotels" schema).

 In order to establish a relationship, both schemas must have defined primary identities and be enabled for Real-time Customer Profile.
 See the section on enabling a schema for use in Profile in the schema creation tutorial if you require guidance on how to configure your schemas accordingly.

 Schema relationships are represented by a dedicated field within a source schema that refers to another field within a destination schema .
 In the steps that follow, "Loyalty Members" will be the source schema, while "Hotels" will act as the destination schema.

 For reference purposes, the following sections describe the structure of each schema used in this tutorial before a relationship has been defined.